Cathy0313/stats220/README.md

 - Feel free to watch this repository
 - You can even ⭐ the repo if you want

-You can also check out my [test website!](https://datasci4everyone.github.io/test/)
+You can also check out my [website!](https://github.com/Cathy0313/stats220/blob/main/index.md)